yix90/yix90.github.io/_posts/2018-02-23-Predicting-Your-MBTI.md

 1. We'd inherently know that this question refers to Extroversion/Introversion, and hence may tend to answer based on how we identify rather than purely relating to the question asked.
     * In other words, we'd answer with some form of a bias i.e. Who we think we are or want to be vs who we really are.
-    * Come to think of it, regarding the spelling of extrovert or extravert (oh good lord spellcheck got activated for the latter!), I found [this](https://blogs.scientificamerican.com/beautiful-minds/the-difference-between-extraversion-and-extroversion/).
 2. I identify as a strong introvert but I don't really dig reading a book by the beach, nor do people from landlocked areas etc...
 3. We cannot, in some senses, identify by how much we agree/disagree with the statement/question.
 However, in order for the model to work, we have to choose a side.
 Strongly.
 4. Answering so many questions is already by itself a big time waster, not to mention it being a tiring process.

-The question wasn't picked up from any site in particular by the way, I made it up!
+The question wasn't picked up from any site in particular by the way, I made it up.

 ## Proposal

 My project shall attempt to aid users in having a seamless experience in finding out their MBTI type.
 Instead of having the user dedicate his/her precious time and brain energy to processing all the questions, the machine only needs to pick up the existing messages produced by the user to predict their MBTI type!

 Read on if you would like to understand the how, but beware, it can get a little technical.
-Otherwise, click [here]() to go straight to the webapp for some fun!
+Meanwhile, I am still in the works of getting a webapp plus a Telegram bot for a comprehensive experience, stay tuned!

 ### How
 The model makes use of forum posts from personalitycafe.com for training.
 Luckily for me, this dataset is already made available on Kaggle in the form of 50 posts per person of a certain MBTI type.
 Not a competition piece though, just a dataset for us to play around with.